wryfi/cfitall/README.rst

 Since we named our config object ``myapp``, environment variables beginning with ``MYAPP__`` are searched for values by cfitall.
-Environment variables containing commas are interpreted as comma-delimited lists.
+Environment variable values in square brackets are by default parsed as comma-delimited lists.
 Export some environment variables to see this in
 action: